N3X15/vgws/README.md

 **This code is currently completely broken due to abandoned libraries.
 I am fixing it.**

-We're moving to webpack, too.
+We're (eventually) moving to webpack and Symfony, too.

 # /vg/station Web Services

-*Oh god why did I ever code this*
+*Oh god why did I ever code this:trade:*

-THis runs the public /vg/station website.
+This runs the public /vg/station website.
 It is ancient shitcode.

 ## Installing